CarlOwOs/epfl-moodle-scraper/README.md

 # epfl-moodle-scraper

 A python script to scrape the files in your EPFL courses' Moodle page.
-Tequila session login based on [work by @antoinealb and @gcmalloc](https://github.com/antoinealb/python-tequila)
+The tequila session login based on [work by @antoinealb and @gcmalloc](https://github.com/antoinealb/python-tequila)

 ## Usage